Pepi II Neferkare

+Early reign

 He was traditionally thought to be the son of Pepi I and Queen Ankhesenpepi II, but the South Saqqara Stone annals record that Merenre had a minimum reign of 11 years.
 Several 6th Dynasty royal seals and stone blocks – the latter of which were found within the funerary temple of Queen Ankhesenpepi II, the known mother of Pepi II – were discovered in the 1999–2000 excavation season at Saqqara, which demonstrate that she also married Merenre after Pepi I's death and became this king's chief wife.
 Inscriptions on these stone blocks give Ankhesenpepi II the royal titles of: "King's Wife of the Pyramid of Pepy I, King's Wife of the Pyramid of Merenre, King's Mother of the Pyramid of Pepy II".
 Therefore, today, many Egyptologists believe that Pepi II was likely Merenre's own son.
 Pepi II would, therefore, be Pepi I's grandson while Merenre was, most likely, Pepi II's father since he is known to have married Pepi II's known mother, Queen Ankhesenpepi II.

 His mother Ankhesenpepi II (Ankhesenmeryre II) most likely ruled as regent in the early years of his reign.
 She may have been helped in turn by her brother Djau, who was a vizier under the previous pharaoh.
 An alabaster statuette in the Brooklyn Museum depicts a young Pepi II, in full kingly regalia, sitting on the lap of his mother.
 Despite his long reign, this piece is one of only three known sculptural representations in existence of this particular king.
 Some scholars have taken the relative paucity of royal statuary to suggest that the royal court was losing the ability to retain skilled artisans.

 A glimpse of the personality of the pharaoh while he was still a child can be found in a letter he wrote to Harkhuf, a governor of Aswan and the head of one of the expeditions he sent into Nubia.
 Sent to trade and collect ivory, ebony, and other precious items, he captured a pygmy.
 News of this reached the royal court, and an excited young king sent word back to Harkhuf that he would be greatly rewarded if the pygmy were brought back alive, where he would have likely served as an entertainer for the court.
 This letter was preserved as a lengthy inscription on Harkhuf's tomb, and has been called the first travelogue.

 Family

-Over his long life Pepi II had several wives, including:
+Over his long life, Pepi II had several wives, including: